Files-com/resque/README.md

 ```
 class MyJob < LongJob
-  def self.long_job_perform(runner, site, *args)
+  def self.long_job_perform(runner, shard, *args)

   end
 end
 ```

-Currently, the notion of a Site is hardcoded into LongJob.
-At some point we will likely refactor LongJob into its own gem that is independent from files-rails and Site will likely lose its status as something special.
-But for now, you create a LongJob by creating a class in `app/jobs` that inherits from LongJob.
-By convention, we name the jobs after the class that they relate to and the action they do on that class.
+A Shard is an object (specific to your app) that represents the primary way you divide your app by tenant in a multi-tenant app.
+At Files.com, that object represents a Site (i.e. one paying tenant of our app).

 Generally, by convention, also tend to keep most of the logic out of the job class and simply pass the runner into the main object being operated on.
 For example:

 ```
-class SiteDoThingJob < LongJob
+class ShardDoThingJob < LongJob
-  def self.long_job_perform(runner, site, *args)
+  def self.long_job_perform(runner, shard, *args)
-    site.do_thing(runner)
+    shard.do_thing(runner)
   end
 end
 ```